 Microgrids must be flexible, in that they should be able to support a wide variety of energy generation technologies.
 While most microgrids use renewable sources, some are capable of using fossil fuels—such as natural gas—where necessary.
 Furthermore, they must be able to develop in their own way in order to suit local requirements, without having to adhere to any set schedule or growth pattern.
 This allows them to grow incrementally according to local circumstances and also makes them scalable, according to planning requirements.
 Modularity can help with this, enhancing scalability in order to meet higher generation requirements.

-Optimised control components for export of power to the grid as well as for distributed generation can make microgrids more efficient by managing charging and energy storage units and managing consumption, thus enabling the microgrid to achieve energy generation targets.
+Optimized control components for export of power to the grid as well as for distributed generation can make microgrids more efficient by managing charging and energy storage units and managing consumption, thus enabling the microgrid to achieve energy generation targets.

-Besides being more efficient, microgrids are generally much more economic than centralised generation systems, particularly as a result of being much more efficient.
+Besides being more efficient, microgrids are generally much more economic than centralized generation systems, particularly as a result of being much more efficient.
 This becomes very attractive where heat recovery is a function, adding to cost reduction objectives and also driving greenhouse gas emissions downwards.

 Microgrids can follow a peer-to-peer model, enabling energy transactions with the wider energy grid.
 This involves a ‘sharing economy’ in which consumers and prosumers trade energy among themselves (P2P trading) with minimal intervention by the larger traditional energy suppliers.
-The process usually utilises and relies upon online information and communication technologies.
+The process usually utilizes and relies upon online information and communication technologies.